Here are answers to frequently asked questions specifically about New Creation Preschool. Feel free to ask questions and I’ll be glad to answer them.

 Children develop concepts about themselves, others, and the world by observing, interacting with others and looking for ways to solve problems.
 Each day, in consideration of the skills needed for Kindergarten, they will have the opportunities to do the following:

-•Develop large and small muscles through their play activities.
+•Develop large and small muscles through their play activities (we have two indoor slides and balance boards along with a running track!).

 •Develop language skills through stories, poems, talking, drawing and playing.